 Most common 1D barcodes (see list), including many popular postal barcodes, can be stored in a database in this way, and as the barcode text is relatively small the impact on the database size is small.
 It is important to note that the relevant barcode font needs to be present on the computer that displays or prints the barcode.

-Similar functionality for creating 2D barcodes on Access forms and reports is provided by Barcode 2D Macros for Office or the dBarcode 2D Developer Kit - which supports picture barcodes for a wide range of barcode types and font-based barcodes for a limited range of types.
+Similar functionality for creating 2D barcodes on Access forms and reports is provided by Barcodes & Labels for Office, which supports picture barcodes for a wide range of barcode types and font-based barcodes for a limited range of types.